pubnub/moderation-dashboard/how-to-design-modertable-app.md

       },
    ```

-   To design a moderate-able one needs to fetch messages with message actions and check if there is a updated action added to that message.

-   To delete a message, a message action is added to a message with type deleted action as below:
+   When an Admin deletes a message, a message action is added to a message with type deleted action as below:

    ```javascript
       action: {